-- Mohammad Khatami, a moderate interested in cultural and governmental exchange with the US, was elected President of Iran heavily favored by women and young people (1997)
+- Mohammad Khatami, a moderate candidate interested in cultural and governmental exchange with the US, and heavily favored by women and young people, was elected President of Iran (1997)

 - The Good Friday Peace Agreement passed in a referendum with three-quarters of the Northern Ireland people voting ‘yes’ to end decades of bloodshed (1998)